Explore Trails

 - Highlights: River, 50 ft Rock, History

-The Ashley Ladd Trail at Yadkin Memorial Park is 2 miles out and 2 miles back nature trail through the woods and along the lake shore to a view of Hood-Chamberlain Dam.
-This wide trail weaves over streams, through laurels and holly bushes, and past carpets of ferns.
+Find multiple trail options at Yadkin Memorial Park!
+The longest, the Ashley Ladd Trail at Yadkin Memorial Park is 3 mile nature trail through the woods and along the lake shore, past the Hood-Chamberlain Dam, and into the newly developed section of the park.
+This wide trail weaves over streams, through laurels and holly bushes, and past carpets of ferns and eventually out into grassy fields.
 The trail has gentle ups and downs with places to rest at benches along the way.
-The park and trail continue to be expanded.
+The park and trail continue to be expanded!

 A PLC easement forever protects the 266-acre wooded buffer of land around Yadkin County’s future drinking water supply, Lake Hampton, ensuring clean water and recreation for generations to come.